skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/01-intro.md

 traditional procurement plays, and introduce an iterative roadmap on transitioning towards a more agile procurement environment.
-While the handbook can help government contracting teams strategize on new procurements, this information is best treated as helpful suggestions rather than strict guidance.
+While the handbook can help government contracting teams strategize on new procurements, the information within is best treated as a collection of helpful suggestions rather than strict guidance.

 ### Intended audience